containers/podman/docs/source/markdown/podman-generate-systemd.1.md

 Set the systemd unit name prefix for containers.
 The default is *container*.

+#### **--env**, **-e**=*env*

+Set environment variables to the systemd unit files.

+If an environment variable is specified without a value, Podman will check the host environment for a value and set the variable only if it is set on the host.
+As a special case, if an environment variable ending in __*__ is specified without a value, Podman will search the host environment for variables starting with the prefix and will add those variables to the systemd unit files.

 #### **--files**, **-f**

 Generate files instead of printing to stdout.
 The generated files are named {container,pod}-{ID,name}.service and will be placed in the current working directory.